A topic from the subject of Kinetics in Chemistry.

 Overview

-A catalyst is a substance that increases the rate of a chemical reaction without being consumed in the reaction.
-Catalysts work by providing an alternative pathway for the reaction to take place, which has a lower activation energy than the uncatalyzed reaction.
+A catalyst is a substance that increases the rate of a chemical reaction without being consumed in the reaction itself.
+Catalysts achieve this by providing an alternative reaction pathway with a lower activation energy than the uncatalyzed reaction.

 Key Points

-* Catalysts are used in a wide variety of industrial processes, including the production of fertilizers, plastics, and pharmaceuticals.
+• Catalysts are widely used in various industrial processes, including the production of fertilizers, plastics, and pharmaceuticals.

 Main Concepts